shaurya-148/MPU6050-shaurya/content/assignments/full-stack/USB/client.md

 Effectively, our type behaves _exactly like the `Serial` type_ but with a lock around every function call.

 Now replace every use of the `Serial` type with `LockedSerial`.

-## What Just Happened

-Ok!
-That was a lot!
-But i'm glad you made it :\)

-You now know how to:

-- write interrupt driven firmware
-- use the serial peripheral
-- digital communication between two devices
-  - validate data
-- create user interfaces with Python
-  - interaction between front and back end
-- threading
-  - locks